AD Bairro (basketball): Logo and uniform

 Its logo color has a green seal with ADESBA on top and the club's full name on the bottom with the football (soccer ball) and basketball in the middle, the sports that Bairro have.

 AD Bairro's basketball team's uniform has nearly the same colors to the football (soccer) club.

 Arena

 The team plays at Gimnodesportivo Vava Duarte in Gamboa, Praia just south of Estádio da Várzea and the city center.
-Teams based in the city that play in the arena are ABC and Seven Stars.
+Other teams based in the city that play in the arena are ABC and Seven Stars.
 All other teams based in a subdivision in Praia or the south of the island play at the arena.